 4. Spain and Morocco

 Spain’s borders look pretty normal at first sight but there’s a lot of lands away from the mainland that doesn’t make a lot of sense.
-Many people don’t know this but Spain has a lot of exclaves on the North African coast surrounded by Morocco.
+Many people don’t know this but Spain the Canary Islands aren’t the only Spanish territory near the North African coast.
+Spain also claims a tiny stretch of land completely surrounded by Morocco.
 After the Reconquista in 1492, when Spain reconquered the Iberian Peninsula from the Moors Spain occupied parts of Northern Africa too.
 Known as Spanish Morocco, most of the territory has been given back to Morocco, except for a few dots on the map that keep causing disputes even today.

 Check out this list for some more hidden gems in Spain.